 This analysis suggests then that the performance curve will thus start to level off.
 That raises the possibility of the performance curve either asymptotically approaching a horizontal line (the first derivative approaching 0), or worse: the first derivative (the average relative delta) changing to positive, with the average time over the queries we are studying actually increasing with DBMS generation.

-So the question comes down to this: by how much is the increase in efficiency enabled by a new operator (for those Q@Cs utilizing a plan containing that operator) greater than the decrease in

-efficiency resulting from suboptimality (for a subset of those Q@Cs) resulting from adding that operator?
-Is there a point where the decrease due to suboptimality obviates the increase enabled

-by the new operator: a DBMS generation where the average relative delta becomes positive?
-How close might modern DBMSes be to that limit?

 Table 1 aggregates the results over the four DBMSes, which had generations ranging from five to thirteen.
 This is the first study we are aware of that compares the generational trends of DBMSes over quite disparate code bases, thus getting at fundamental trends.

-Overall, only a small number of change points, 3088, or about 3% of the total, satisfied the requirements listed in the Supplementary Materials, including having a different generation number for the lower and upper plans.
-In fact, there were no such change points for the first three generations.
 The second column states the number of change points added by that generation.
 The next three columns show the cumulative relative delta for that generation, defined as the sum of the average relative delta for those change points associated with plans having only operators in its generation, divided by the number of change points.
 This is the relevant number for a generation, as it includes all plans that would have been emitted by that generation, using the operators at that generation's disposal.

 The next-to-last column brings the non-suboptimal and suboptimal together, stating the net cumulative relative delta, gathering the change points with plans that would have been generated by that DBMS generation together.
 We see that the net starts out at -0.24, indicating that the new operators are decreasing the query time for the workload.
 Unfortunately, this happy situation starts to deteriorate: with each successive generation, the improvement is less.
 This is as predicted: the optimizer is struggling with both more options (plans over the available operators) to select from and a diminished opportunity to make a significant improvement.